 High latency in your network may cause communication between devices to become slow and patchy.

-When the traffic in your network exceeds the limit, high latency can occur.
+When the traffic in your network exceeds the limit, latency tends to overshoot.

-This causes all sorts of problems like buffering issues, longer loading time, and in this case, unresponsive commands from the remote.
+This causes all sorts of problems like buffering issues, longer loading time, and in our case, unresponsive commands from the remote.

 Roku recommends that in order to avoid high latency and for faster speeds, connect your Roku device with a 5 GHz band of your WiFi or internet connection.

-A 5 GHz band channel has a wider bandwidth than the traditional 2.4 GHz band meaning it can support a higher number of people without losing latency.
+A 5 GHz band channel has a broader bandwidth than the traditional 2.4 GHz band meaning it can support a higher number of devices without compromising latency.

 In order to switch bands in your Roku, first, you have to make sure that your Roku supports the channel.
 Check the user manual for more info.